wangzz1992/Fragen/README.md

 ##### Approach 1

 Although we have prepared the required data for training and evaluation above.
-But you may want to apply SurfGen in your own case.
+But you may want to apply Fragen in your own case.
 So we provide the guidelines for creating the surf_maker environment.

 ```python
 conda create -n surf_maker pymesh2 jupyter scipy joblib biopython rdkit plyfile -c conda-forge